kiro7shiro/xlsx-fuzzyparser/README.md

 ## Features
 - Fuzzy search for data headers
-- Support for multiple worksheets
-- Easy-to-use API for extracting data

 ## Use Cases
 - Extracting data from Excel files with inconsistent formatting

-Getting Started
-To use this library, simply install it using npm or yarn, and then import it into your project.
-See the documentation for more information on how to use the library.

 ## Program flow
 - analyze   : Analyze an excel file against a given configuration object and return the differences as an array of errors.